-We are excited to announce the re-opening of Newark Periodontics & Dental Implant Specialists for all treatment modalities on Monday, May 4.
+We are excited to announce the re-opening of Newark Periodontics & Dental Implant Specialists for all treatment modalities.
 The most advanced COVID-19 precautions will be followed for each and every patient.
 Call between the hours of 8am to 3pm Monday thru Thursday to schedule your consultation.

 Periodontist Newark Ohio

 While a general dentist provides oral care support that meets the needs of most patients, there are times when specialized treatment from a periodontist is necessary.
 Periodontists specialize in diagnosing, treating, and preventing periodontal disease.

 While general dentists can support the health of your gums through regular cleanings and/or scaling and root planing procedures, patients who have more advanced gum disease may need the support of a periodontist.
 Periodontists can provide a wide range of treatments, but specialize in diagnosing and treating gum disease, providing cosmetic support, and placing, maintaining, and repairing dental implants.

 Schedule Your Appointment Today

 At Newark Periodontics & Dental Implant Specialists, our patients are our most important asset.
 We are committed to providing high-quality care and developing a trusting, long-lasting relationship to ensure you receive continuity of care tailored to your unique needs.
 To learn more about services we offer or to schedule an appointment, contact our staff at (740) 366-3559.
 Newark Periodontics is pleased to work with the following insurances directly Delta, Met Life, Aetna, Cigna, Humana, GEHA, Anthem, Med Ben, Guardian, United Health Care & Medical Mutual.
 If you have any questions about whether or not we work with your insurance provider please contact us today.